 If a school has been moved up in classification pursuant to subsection b above, but in a subsequent school year in which reclassification occurs for a particular activity, the school would be placed, according to reported ADM, in that same higher classification, then the school will remain in that same classification for that activity and will not be moved up another classification in that school year.
-In those circumstances, the school will not be moved up in classification in any particular activity again under this rule unless and until the school's team has finished among the top eight teams in at least two out of three consecutive school years.
+In those circumstances, the school will not be moved up in classification in an activity (exception: volleyball and tennis)\again under this rule unless and until the school's team has finished among the top eight teams in at least two out of three consecutive school years.
+In volleyball and tennis the school will not be moved up in classification again under this rule unless and until the school's team has finished among the top 4 in at least two out of three consecutive school years.

-If a school has been moved up in classification pursuant to subsection b above, but in a subsequent year in which reclassification occurs for a particular activity, the school would be placed, according to reported ADM, in a lower_classification in that activity than the classification in which the school would have been placed previously according to ADM, then the school will be moved down one classification in that activity.
+If a school has been moved up in classification pursuant to subsection b above, but in a subsequent year in which reclassification occurs for a particular activity, the school would be placed, according to reported ADM, in a lower classification in that activity than the classification in which the school would have been placed previously according to ADM, then the school will be moved down one classification in that activity.